Shukufuku no Campanella

 Shukufuku no Campanella (祝福のカンパネラ, Shukufuku no Kanpanera) is a Japanese visual novel developed by Windmill.
 It was first released as an eroge for Microsoft Windows on January 30, 2009, and followed by an all-ages release scheduled for the PlayStation Portable.
-The gameplay in Shukufuku no Campanella follows a linear plot line, which takes place in the fictional city of Ert'Aria, and offers pre-determined scenarios with courses of interaction.
+The gameplay in Shukufuku no Campanella follows a linear plot line, which takes place in the fictional city of Ert'Aria, and offers predetermined scenarios with courses of interaction.

 Shukufuku no Campanella has received several transitions to other media.
 There has been two manga adaptations: the first is serialized in the comic magazine Comptiq, and the second is serialized in Monthly Comic Alive.
 An anime adaptation was also produced by AIC, and began its Japanese broadcast on July 2, 2010.
 Two manga anthologies, five light novels, and two Internet radio shows have also been produced.

 Plot

 Story

 Ert'Aria, a port city known as the "treasury of the world" is preparing for a harvest festival.
 Leicester Maycraft, the young item engineer of the Oasis clan, follows a shooting star of eru, a mystical energy, to where it lands.
 There he discovers a young girl who calls him her father and their adventures begin.